-Man shot and killed by police near Tijuana River Valley
+Man shot, killed by police near Tijuana River Valley

 The shooting happened around 11 p.m. near the intersection of Hollister Street and Tocayo Avenue.

-Witnesses who saw the victim before the shooting say they saw him acting erratically and kicking cars driving by.
+Witnesses who saw the man before the shooting say he was acting erratically and kicking cars as they drove by.

 Border Patrol agents attempted to get the situation under control before police were called.

+Officers arrived on scene to find the man carrying a knife.
+Officers used beanbag rounds and tased the man, who refused to comply with their demands.

-San Diego Police officers used bean bag rounds and tased the victim, but he continued to charge at them causing officers to use deadly force.
+San Diego Police Lt.
+Anthony Dupree says the man continued to charge at officers with a knife pointed at them.

+Three officers fired shots at the man, who was struck multiple times.

+The officers involved are a one-year veteran, two-year veteran, and six-year veteran with SDPD.

+The man's name is being withheld pending notification of next of kin.

-The intersection where the incident occurred is expected to remain closed for several hours Monday.
+The intersection where the incident occurred was expected to remain closed for several hours Monday.

-Note: UPDATE: Cell phone video captures knife-wielding man killed by police